 KPI Tracking – Users would be able to see at a glance whether a case or task is approaching or passed a deadline; SLA escalations may be automated.

 Operational Dashboards provide easy access to information, items to be worked on, and KPIs.

+Context Diagram

+The following provides an overview of the proposed solution’s users and interfaces: